keefertaylor/TezosKit/README.md

 TezosKit is a Swift library that is compatible with the [Tezos Blockchain](https://tezos.com).
 TezosKit implements communication with the blockchain via the JSON API.

+TezosKit aims to support a greater array of RPCs in the future, similar to [eztz](https://github.com/TezTech/eztz) or [TezosJ](https://github.com/LMilfont/TezosJ-plainjava).

 Currently, TezosKit supports:
 * Getting account balances
 * Getting data about the chain head
 * Getting account delegates
 * Generating and restoring wallets
 * Sending transactions between accounts

-TezosKit aims to support a greater array of RPCs in the future, similar to [eztz](https://github.com/TezTech/eztz) or [TezosJ](https://github.com/LMilfont/TezosJ-plainjava).
+* Sending multiple operations in a single request

 ## Installation